Filipe Rayasi

 Filipe Rayasi (born 2 October 1969) is a Fijian former international rugby union player.

 Rugby career

 Rayasi gained 13 times caps for Fiji, playing mostly fullback.
 He was used on the wing during his time at Wellington and made a Super 12 appearance for the Crusaders while a King Country player in 1996.
 His career included several seasons in Japanese professional rugby with the Osaka-based Kintetsu Liners.

 Personal life

-Rayasi is the father of Hurricanes player Salesi Rayasi.
+Rayasi is the father of former Hurricanes, current Bordeaux Beagles player Salesi Rayasi.